markus1978/d3ng/README.md

 # D3ng
 D3ng is a web-based framework for interactive visual analysis of complex data-sets.
-It is build on top of Angular2 and D3.js.
+It is build on top of **Angular2** and **D3.js**.
 It allows you to combine multiple individual visualizations (charts) with user interactions that allow to explore the relationships between the data shown in different visual representations.

 Have a look at our example visualizations build with *d3ng* [here](http://d3ng.github.io/owid).

+Some features of this READ.me work better in d3ng's [github page](http://github.com/markus1978/d3ng).

 ## Table of contents
 1. [Getting started](#getting-started)